-Previous research has not been able to directly compare fee simple title with unit title with such a close cross-over as Kairangi provides.
+Previous research has not been able to directly compare fee simple title with unit title with such a close cross-over as the case study, Kairangi, provides.
 This research merges the three research strands into one topic.
 It is uncommon for literature to draw links between legal ownership, sense of community, and sense of place.